SamuelMatamoros/Mario-Bros.---Final-Project/report/report.typ

 This avoids nested or overlapping punishments and guarantees that every punishment eventually ends.

 = Work done and functionality

+In here we will explain the features that have been included in the game.
+We will present it with the same structure and build order according to the sprints we have successfully implemented.

-== Implemented functionality
+// == Implemented functionality
-- Complete game loop and screen using Pyxel (initialization, update, draw)
+// - Complete game loop and screen using Pyxel (initialization, update, draw)
-- Two playable characters (Mario and Luigi) with separate controls and level‑based movement.
+// - Two playable characters (Mario and Luigi) with separate controls and level‑based movement.
-- Multiple conveyors with configurable speeds per difficulty.
+// - Multiple conveyors with configurable speeds per difficulty.
-- Packages that move along conveyors, can be passed between characters and loaded into the truck, or break if missed.
+// - Packages that move along conveyors, can be passed between characters and loaded into the truck, or break if missed.
-- Scoring and fail system with game‑over when reaching three fails.
+// - Scoring and fail system with game‑over when reaching three fails.
-- Difficulty selection menu that configures number of conveyors, speeds and scoring parameters.
+// - Difficulty selection menu that configures number of conveyors, speeds and scoring parameters.
-- Truck that fills with boxes and triggers a timed delivery state during which characters rest.
+// - Truck that fills with boxes and triggers a timed delivery state during which characters rest.
-- Boss punishment system: boss appears, the failing character is moved to a fixed position and shows reprimand sprites for a short time, pausing gameplay.
+// - Boss punishment system: boss appears, the failing character is moved to a fixed position and shows reprimand sprites for a short time, pausing gameplay.
-- Simple sound effects.
+// - Simple sound effects.

+== Sprint 1: Objects and graphical interface

+- Create a class for each main game element: Characters, Conveyor, Truck, Package, etc.
+- All the behavior logic of each entity must be contained in its corresponding class.
+Avoid including game logic in the main program (penalty if it occurs).
+-  Design the graphical interface of the scenario: a single screen with the conveyor belts, floors, stairs, and truck.
+- Implement a score counter and error counter (failures) visible during the game.
+- Define the basic data structures that will manage the state of the conveyor belts, packages in transit, and the difficulty level.

+== Sprint 2: Mario and Luigi Movement

+- Implement the vertical movement control of the characters:
+    - Mario: Arrow Up / Arrow Down keys.
+    - Luigi: W / S keys.
+- Each character must be able to go up and down floors using the stairs, respecting the upper and lower limits.
+- Graphically display the current position of each character (Floor0, Floor1, etc.) on the screen.

+== Sprint 3: Packages movement

+- Implement the package flow on the conveyor belts according to the established rules:
+    - Conveyor0 generates empty boxes for Mario.
+    - Even Conveyors → controlled by Mario.
+    - Odd Conveyors → controlled by Luigi.
+- Graphical representation of the packages must change according to the belt they are on.
+- When a package reaches the end of a conveyor belt:
+	- If the corresponding character is on the correct floor, they automatically pick it up and pass it to the next conveyor belt.
+	- If not, the package falls and a failure is recorded.
+    - \(_Extra:_\) change the sprite of Mario or Luigi.
+- Implement the automatic movement of packages based on the speed of the current level.

+#pagebreak()

+== Sprint 4: Scoring system, failures, and end of game

+- Implement scoring:
+	- +1 point for each package correctly delivered to the next conveyor belt.
+	- +10 points for each completed truck (8 packages delivered).
+- Manage the failure counter (3 failures = game over).
+- Implement the truck logic and character rest:
+	- When it receives 8 packages, it goes out for delivery.
+	- During delivery, the conveyor belts stop temporarily.
+If a package is at the last position of the conveyor, it is deleted.
+	- Upon return, activity resumes.
+- Display a game over message or animation when 3 failures are exceeded.
+- Complete Boss’s visual effects: he will appear when a package falls, after rest…

+== Sprint 5: Difficulty levels and final adjustments (optional)

+- Incorporate the difficulty levels (Easy, Medium, Extreme, Crazy) according to the rule table:
+	- Conveyor belt speed.
+	- Minimum number of packages in play.
+	- Failure elimination rules for truck delivery.
+- Adjust the interface to display the current level.
+- Allow changing the level from the menu or before starting the game.
+- Add optional sound effects: conveyor belt movement, error sounds, etc.
+- Implement high score tables or local competitive mode

+== Extra functionality

+- Incorporate menu for changing difficulty.
+- Incorporate welcoming screen/start menu (i.e.: a small drawing of the name of the game and animated text inviting to press ENTER to play).

 = User manual
 - Starting the game: